-Some coaches will tell the young, unskilled Big that he just needs to rebound and play defense, maybe block a few shots or at least intimidate opponents, but “don’t worry about scoring.”
-A pass may never even be attempted in the direction of the post man.
-This may be a wise choice at the stage of some Bigs’ development, but a coach should still be working on these young players’ offensive games in practice.
-The coach could even consider putting in one special play for the Big to get the ball and potentially score or at least be able to feed a teammate.
+Some coaches will tell the young, unskilled Big that he just needs to rebound and play defense, maybe block a few shots and intimidate opponents, but “don’t worry about scoring.”
+A pass may never even be attempted in the direction of this post man.
+It may be a wise choice at this stage of some Bigs’ development, but a coach should still be working on a young player’s offensive game in practice.
+He should even consider putting in one special play for the Big to get the ball and potentially score or at least be able to feed a teammate.

 The second scoring move to address is the “drop step, power shot to the baseline side.”
 This one also uses the backboard, but involves different footwork.
 Instead of pivoting on the baseline foot as in the bank shot, the player steps with his baseline foot toward the basket, using one big power dribble, squaring up the other foot by moving it toward the basket, and then going up for a power layup off the glass.

 Coaches can limit their young Bigs to those two moves and have the beginning of a future threat at the low post.
 As the Big Man develops coordination, strength, and confidence, he will be eager to work on the next phase, counter moves.
 Starting their development young and early on will give a Coach the time to incorporate more options for the low post player as he improves.
-I found improvement of my Bigs to be a big key in the success of my basketball teams.
+And it gives the player time to develop all of his perimeter skills too in regular team practices or with individual work on his on.
+I always found improvement of my Bigs to be a big key in the success of my basketball teams.

 “Basketball is a game of luck and if you don’t have a good post man, then you may be in for some bad luck.” – Coach Battenberg

-If you are interested in learning more about Post Play, consider getting my book “Power Post Play” during the half price sale going on now:
+If you are interested in learning more about Post Play, consider getting my book “Power Post Play” during the special price sale going on now: http://coachbattenberg.net/books.htm